Dataupia: History

-In January 2009 Hinshaw temporarily left due to health problems, and Tony Sirianni became chief executive through November.

 During the Great Recession, the company reduced its staff and by August 2009 was seeking a buyer for its assets.

 By 2017, the company had not issued a press release since the 4.0 version of the product was announced in February 2011.

+Products and services

+The Dataupia flagship product, Satori Server, was a network-attached data warehouse appliance announced in 2007.
+As an appliance, it included an embedded copy of Linux, a database engine, an aggregation engine, built-in storage, and parallel processors.
+In contrast to other custom-assembly data warehouse appliances, the Satori Server worked with existing database management systems, rather than requiring them to be replaced.